Itspravin08/Predict-The-Defense-Ready-Condition-Levels/README.md

 # Predict-The-Defense-Ready-Condition-Levels
-Defense Ready Condition (DEFCON) Levels are a way of identifying the current threat level faced by the Department of Defense and the United States military.
+Defense Ready Condition (DEFCON) Levels are a way of identifying the current threat level faced by the Department of Defense and the States military.
 These levels, on a scale from one to five, indicate the highest level of threat and readiness for it to the lowest level of preparedness required for peacetime.

 #Data
 Data files